 Oxytocin also causes the uterus to contract more frequently and with greater intensity, thereby causing more rapid cervical dilatation and descent of the baby in the birth canal.
-When properly utilized, oxytocin is a valuable and important tool for the obstetrical team.
-Problems arise when too much oxytocin is used or when the obstetrical team fails to recognize that the oxytocin is negatively impacting the health of the baby or mother.
+When properly utilized, Oxytocin is a valuable and important tool for the Obstet Gynecol team.
+Problems arise when too much Oxytocin is used or when the obstetrical team fails to recognize that the Oxytocin is negatively impacting the health of the baby or mother.

-Oxytocin is a medication that is known to cause hyperstimulation of the uterus when used in excess.
-Too much oxytocin can result in waves of contractions that effectively reduce the baby’s oxygen supply.
+Oxytocin is a medication that is known to cause hyper-stimulation of the uterus when used in excess.
+Too much Oxytocin can result in waves of contractions that effectively reduce the baby’s oxygen supply.
 Without enough time to recover between contractions, the baby begins to deplete its reserves.
-If this continues, the baby’s reserves become dangerously low and the baby will decompensate, eventually resulting in hypoxic-ischemic injury.
+If this continues, the baby’s reserves become dangerously low and the baby will decompensate, eventually resulting in a hypoxic-ischemic injury.

-In short, the imprudent use of oxytocin may form the basis of a birth injury claim and BILA lawyers are frequently consulted on such cases.
+In short, the imprudent use of Oxytocin may form the basis of a birth injury claim, and BILA lawyers are frequently consulted on such cases.

 D. Shoulder Dystocia